-4. Verification of Isolation of the Machinery and/or Equipment After ensuring that no workers can be injured, operate the push button or othe normal controls to verify that all energy sources have been disconnected and tequipment will not operate. pressure to a h verified until th is a possibility of re-accumulation of stored energy, such as an increase in e to a hazardous level, isolation of the equipment must be periodically until the maintenance or repair is completed, or until the possibility of cumulation no longer exists.
-Return operating controls to neutral position after the test.
-A check of system activation should be performed to ensure isolation.
-Lockout devices applied to lockout the machinery and /or equipment.
-Lockout tags posted on the lockout machinery and/or equipment.
-5. Removal of Lockout Devices and Tagging Inspect the work area to ensure all tools and items have been removed.
-Confirm that all employees and persons are safely located away from hazardous areas.
-Verify that controls are in a neutral position.
-Remove lockout devices and tags.
-Re-energize the machine or equipment.
-Notify affected employees and the School Principal, if applicable, that servicing is completed.
-Date Print Employee Name Employee Signature • •
+4. Verification of solation of the Machinery a ind/or Equipment Ū ls to verify that all energy sou ed, operate the push button or other irces have been disconnected and the pressure to a h nazardous level, isolation of th f stored energy, such as an increase in ne equipment must be periodically ompleted, or until the possibility of - ing controls to neutral positiould be performed to ensure is n after the test.
+A check of system olation.
+Lockout device es applied to lockout the mac ninery and /or equipment.
+Lockout tags p osted on the lockout machine ery and/or equipment.
+5. Removal of Lo ckout Devices and Tagging Inspect the wo ork area to ensure all tools and d items have been removed.
+Confirm that a areas.
+II employees and persons are safely located away from hazardous Verify that cor itrols are in a neutral position Remove locko ut devices and tags.
+Re-energize th e machine or equipment.
+Notify affected completed. d employees and the School P rincipal, if applicable, that servicing is Date Print Employee Name Employee Signature